Sumesh8/Sumesh8/README.md

 I bring a unique blend of expertise in backend and frontend development, mobile app development, and database management, ensuring seamless integration and functionality across all systems I work on.

+## 🎓 Education

+B.Sc.
+(Hons) in Computer Engineering
+Faculty of Engineering, University of Jaffna, Sri Lanka

 ## 🚀 Skills & Expertise

 - **Backend:** Spring Boot | Node.js (Express)